highcharts/controls/ROADMAP.md

 - [ ] Numbers with units.
 When for example `16px` or `50%` is given as value for a number control, it should be handled under the hood.
 - [ ] Support for Dashboards
+- [ ] Wider Current Options view, don't limit to the width of the controls.
 - [ ] Smart rendering of `select` control: buttons for 2-3 options, dropdown for 4+ options

 ---